supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

-You can download the finished files here:
+You can download the completed files for the state machine here:
 https://gist.github.com/tinkerspy/6ca5ad01e9a3477658b32c1b36e4bad9

 Our traffic light state machine is now ready to function in a reactive multi-tasking environment.
 It can generate events to control other machines and in itself be controlled by other machines all without taking up more than the tiniest slice of microcontroller time.